 Jones, No. 4 N.C.
 State women roll past Clemson 86-65

-RALEIGH, N.C.
-(AP) — Kayla Jones scored 21 points and No. 4 North Carolina State regrouped from an upset loss by beating Clemson 86-65 on Thursday.
+Kayla Jones scored 21 points and N.C.
+State beat Clemson 86-65, regrouping from an upset loss over the weekend to unranked rival North Carolina.

-Jakia Brown-Turner added 13 points for the Wolfpack, who had lost at unranked rival North Carolina last weekend.
-Against Clemson, N.C.
-State scored the first 12 points of the game on the way to a 17-2 lead in the opening 5 1/2 minutes.
+The Wolfpack (13-2, 8-2 Atlantic Coast Conference) scored the game’s first 12 points on the way to a 17-2 lead in the opening 5 1/2 minutes.
+It was the edge that Moore is wanting to see from his team as it pushes deeper into February, particularly following the UNC loss.

-Jones led that effort, outscoring the Tigers in the opening period (11-9) and tallying 16 points on 6-of-7 shooting by halftime.
+“We’ve got unbelievable young people on this team,” Moore said.
+“The downside of that is sometimes they can’t maybe have that Dr. Jekyll-Mr. Hyde-type mentality.
+When you step between the lines, you have to have a little bit of a mean side, whatever, to compete.

 Delicia Washington had 24 points and eight rebounds for Clemson (10-8, 5-8), which never recovered from its bad start.
 The Tigers trailed 28-9 by the end of the first quarter and got no closer than 13 again, finishing the game shooting 41%.